Megan Jones (rugby union): Club career

+Jones played for Bristol Bears Women until she signed for Wasps Ladies in 2020, where she played as a fly-half and a centre.
+In 2022, she signed for Premiership Club Leicester Tigers, where she remained until the start of the 2025/26 season when she joined Ealing Trailfinders.

 International career

 Jones travelled to the 2016 Olympic Games in Rio de Janeiro as a non-playing reserve for Team GB sevens.

-Despite being a Welsh-speaker and growing up Wales, Jones made her XVs debut for England in July 2015, playing against New Zealand in the Rugby Super Series that year.
-She then played off the bench in England's 39-6 win over Canada in the Old Mutual Wealth Series.
+Being bilingual in Welsh and English and living in Wales until she moved to England aged 16, Jones made her XVs debut for England in July 2015, playing against New Zealand in the Rugby Super Series that year.
+She then played off the bench in England's 39–6 win over Canada in the Old Mutual Wealth Series.

-She was named in the English squad for the 2017 Women's Rugby World Cup in Ireland, where she scored the side's opening try (against Spain).
+She was named in the England squad for the 2017 Women's Rugby World Cup in Ireland, where she scored the side's opening try (against Spain).
 She also played in the semi-final versus France and started in the final.

 Also in 2017, Jones played in the first two matches of the 2017 International Women's Rugby Series playing at outside centre and inside centre.
 In late 2017, Jones joined the England Sevens programme full time.
 The England Sevens men and women's teams were made redundant in August 2020.

 In 2021, she returned to rugby XVs as an invitational player for England in the 2021 Women's Six Nations Championship.